aisayo/intro-to-redux/notes.md

 - Makes state changes predictable
 - Helps avoid a web of state and props for large scale applications
 - Does not care about position of component in the component tree.
 Meaning all components have access to the state

+## How to use Redux

+- `npm install redux`

+## Fundamental building blocks of Redux

+- Store
+  - It is an object
+  - Only one store exists per JS application
+  - Gatekeeper for access and alterations to state
+  - Provided methods `getState()` & `dispatch()`